asaniczka/asaniczka_pip/README.md

 The Asaniczka module provides quick functions to get up and running with a scraper.

+> This documentation is outdated.
+It will be updated in the next major update

 ## Available Functions:

 1. `setup_logger()`: Set up a logger and return the logger instance.